sovrynn/ecdo/1-ADHOC-EVIDENCE/ancient-myths/asia/README.md

 # Asia's Flood Myths

-## Indonesia

-Malaysian and Sumatran stories describe a long night they feared would never end.

 ## Nobulart

 Asia has a well-stocked library of flood stories [1], including from Tibet [2] and China [3].
 Siberian mammoths [4] and megaflood evidence from the Altai region [5] (attributed to ice-age glacial lake failures according to strictly uniformitarian dogma), and Mohenjo-Daro [6] offer an excellent fit with the ECDO predicted moment of inertia.[7]